 Using the web-interface the history of calls received and other events can by viewed.
 This includes the time of the call and whether it was valid.

 The system incorporates a 7-day timer which allows the gate to be opened at a set time each day.
 For each day there are up to 2 time periods where the gate is open i.e. Monday 8:00-9:00 and Monday 17:00-18:00.
 The timer can be programmed remotely using a PC or by using SMS text messages.

-By default the # relay is operated by calling the unit and the * relay is operated by SMS.
+By default the # relay is operated by calling the unit and the * relay is operated by SMS (using 'on' and 'off').
 Texting 'open' pulses the # relay and texting 'close' pulses the * relay.
 These PCB's can be used for gates and shutters with both and open and close connections as well as controllers with just a single open/close input.

 A complete list of accepted telephone numbers can be viewed via SMS text message.
 Sending ‘CSQ’ in a SMS text to the SIM card number will return the signal strength which should be greater than 8 for a reliable connection.
 The No Signal LED will flash once per second if the signal is less than 11.

 A ‘master’ (admin) phone number must be set to control the dialler.
 There can be several master numbers.
 Whilst the jumper is connected, the ‘master’ command will be accepted and you will be able to set up a new master number.